 A wide range of bars -- from chilled-out to packed-out -- offer an impressive variety of overall vibes, drinking styles and music genres.
 Jazz, blues, funk, rock and R'n'B are performed live in many of these hot spots, with a music and mood to suit every passenger.
 Singers and musicians don't stick to one venue -- they move around every evening so you can go to the same bar and hear something different every night.

 Blue Room (Deck 8): The most popular, buzzing venue is the Blue Room.
 Big, blue, velvety couches face the stage, where different bands play throughout the night.
 It's loud and lively, so not conducive for conversation but definitely the best choice for a nightcap.
 Music-themed artworks hang on the walls and the creative trumpet lighting is a must-see.
 Get here early if you want a seat.

 Oasis Bar (Deck 10): The child-free Oasis has an outdoor poolside bar for grown-ups looking to relax while watching the sun set or gazing out over the ship's wake.

 The other pool, on the gorgeous Oasis deck, is adults-only.
 Located at the stern, it has an awesome view of the ship's wake and a peaceful atmosphere.
 It takes a while for people to discover this aft hideaway, so make the most of it early in your cruise before word gets out.
-You can relax, unbothered by children or loud music, on the 80 sun lounges, four day beds, two cabanas and hanging pod chairs.
+You can relax, unbothered by children or loud music, on the 80 sun loungers, four day beds, two cabanas and hanging pod chairs.

 The two spaces to sunbathe are the all-weather midship pool on Deck 10 and the adults-only Oasis on Deck 11.